 Course will begin on May 9, 2016 and run through June 3, 2016

 - Prior to departure, there will be a face-to-face meetings on May 9, 2016

 - The online portion of this course will take place until the departure date.

 - The travel component of the course will take place: late May to early June

 Prerequisites: English 110, Communication 100, Math 100 or higher and Junior Class standing.

 Successful completion of all MU Course Abroad paperwork for Dr. Litowitz and the Office of Global Education.

 Enrollment is limited to 15 participants including Millersville University students at all levels, transfer students and non-degree seeking students.

-Students must send a $200 non-refundable fee with the application form, which is due on February 1, 2014.
-All checks must be payable to Millersville University and sent directly to the Department of Applied Engineering, Safety & Technology, ATTN: Len S. Litowitz, PO Box 1002, Millersville University, Millersville, PA 17551.
+All checks must be made payable to Millersville University and sent directly to Attn: Dr. Len Litowitz, Department of Applied Engineering, Safety & Technology.
+P.O Box 1002, Millersville University, Millersville, PA 17551.

 For specific questions about the course contact Dr. Len S. Litowitz at (717) 872-3883 or via e-mail at firstname.lastname@example.org